0xbazooka/Cybertalents/bean.md

 ![image](https://user-images.githubusercontent.com/99322823/231015632-8a1c5015-6996-44b6-872b-34df367870e9.png)

 ## Directory Traversal
+Checked if it's vulnerable to path traverse `http://wlemyw93xjyc7zr8r4gvmkxal3dmp6v4pjjefx3g-web.cybertalentslabs.com/../../../../../`

+but it just took me back to the mr. bean page

-I scrolled through it and found a `shadow` directory but its access was denied
+I scrolled through and found a `shadow` directory but its access was denied

 ![image](https://user-images.githubusercontent.com/99322823/231015807-f37e6361-690f-4f9e-bfbb-628b67670f01.png)

-but we found valuable info: it's run on nginx, AND there was a directory named `nginx` so I went back and searched through the nginx directory and found something interesting
+but it gave us some valuable info: it's run on nginx, AND there was a directory named `nginx` so I went back and searched through it a bit and found something interesting

+## Nginx Alias

 navigating to:
 `/files/nginx/conf.d/default.conf `